indico/mereswine/README.md

 $ pip install .
 ```

-If you are instead doing development on Cephalopod, you can link your current repo to your `site-packages`:
+If you are instead doing development on Mereswine, you can link your current repo to your `site-packages`:

 ```sh
 $ pip install -e .